SiS 630/730

 The video core in the SiS 630/730 is based on the 128-bit SiS 305.
 The VGA core is capable of using either its own dedicated local memory (giving a 128-bit memory interface) or taking a chunk out of system memory (usually configurable from between 8 MB to 64 MB, giving 64-bit memory interface).
-In the majority of systems it is configured to use system memory since to get local memory support it was necessary to use a special card which fitted into the AGP slot which is impossible in laptops, and for desktop systems didn't make any sense once cheap AGP graphics cards became available offering superior performance.
+In the majority of systems it is configured to use system memory since to get local memory support it was necessary to use a special card which fitted into the proprietary VB slot which is impossible in laptops, and for desktop systems didn't make any sense once cheap AGP graphics cards became available offering superior performance.
 The onboard adapter competed well against the Intel i810 on Intel platforms and the VIA Twister on AMD both in terms of features and performance.

 Unlike the Intel i810, the SiS 630 renders 3D in 32-bit colour (although the performance was quite poor).
 There was also support for full hardware decoding of MPEG2 which gave CPU usage of around 5-10% when watching DVDs with suitable software (Cyberlink PowerDVD 5 or VideoLAN Media Player).
 Access to the acceleration is provided via DXVA under Windows 2000/XP.

 Another interesting feature is that the SiS 30x core supports two independent overlay surfaces, one for each output.
 This means that it is possible to view videos on both the primary monitor (e.g. the built in screen on a notebook) and on a TV-Out or secondary monitor output.
 Most other graphics cards only have one overlay surface or in some cases will clone the same overlay.

 The memory bandwidth is shared between the graphics adapter and the rest of the system.
 Therefore, the system performance is dependent on the resolution and colour depth that is in use.
 Whilst this would give comparatively poor scores in pure memory throughput benchmarks (a SiS 630 system will show around 470 MB/s of memory read throughput compared to around 800 MB/s on a similar system with discrete graphics) the real-world performance in office applications was very good with systems (particularly budget notebooks) based around the chipset frequently walking away with "best buy" awards.

-As of 2003 it seems that SiS have chosen to abandon the SiS 630/730 with no newer drivers being offered and the last two sets being unusable on a large number of systems.